 Shrewd investors and speculators are wise to look at the Treasury Yield curve as an indicator of where the U.S. economy is heading.
 Historically, it has been an incredibly accurate barometer to forecasting the economy.
 In fact, starting in the 1960’s the yield curve has accurately predicted the last 7 recessions the US economy has endured.

-The constantly changing shape and curve of the yield curve acts as a predictor of the economy.
-Looking at the different shapes, we see:
+You can see how the shape and curve of the yield curve is constantly changing and acts as a predictor of the economy.
+Let’s take a look at some examples.

-A normal or “positive” yield curve is forecasting a strong economy.
-It is forecasting positive economic growth, rising interest rates and increasing inflationary pressures.
+A normal yield curve is known for forecasting a strong economy.
+It coincides with positive economic growth, rising interest rates and increasing inflationary pressures.

-As described, an inverted curve is predicting an economic downturn (recession), resulting in diminishing economic growth, lowering interest rates and deflationary pressure.
-The past 7 recessions have all been accurately predated by an inversion of the yield curve
+As described, an inverted curve is known for predicting an economic downturn (recession), resulting in diminishing economic growth, lowering interest rates and deflationary pressure.
+The past 7 recessions have all been accurately predated by an inversion of the yield curve.

-When the yield curve is relatively “Flat”, meaning no substantial change in interest rates across the spectrum of maturities, that is a forecast for a lackluster or stagnant economy
+A flat yield curve means that there has no substantial change in interest rates across the spectrum of maturities.
+It is typically a forecast for a lackluster or stagnant economy.

 About the Author